aerni/statamic-livewire-forms/README.md

 {{ $field->tooltip }}
 ```

->**Note:** There are a few properties such as options, default, and conditions that won't work correctly when assigned in the view.
-This is due to the hydration lifecycle of Livewire.
-If you want to change those properties, you should create a custom component instead.

 ## Themes

-Themes allow you to customize the style and logic of your form fields.
-You may have any number of themes and use them for any of your forms.
-If a field's view doesn't exist in the configured theme, it will fall back to the default theme.
-You can set the default theme in `config/livewire-forms.php`.
+Themes allow you to customize the style and logic of your form views.
+You may have any number of themes.
+If a view doesn't exist in the theme applied to a form, it will fall back to the default theme set in `config/livewire-forms.php`.

-Use the following command to create a new theme:
+Use the `livewire-forms:theme` command to create a new theme:

 ```bash
 php please livewire-forms:theme
 ```

-> **Important:** It's very likely that future releases will introduce breaking changes to the theme views.
-If that happens, you will have to manually update your themes.
+> **Good to know:**Future releases of this addon will likely introduce breaking changes to your views.
+In that case, you will have to manually update your views according to the changes.

 ### Field Views
-Each field will load the view defined by its type by default.
-A `subscription` field of `type: radio`, for example, will load the `radio.blade.php` view.
+Each field will load the view by its type by default.
+For example, a `subscription` field of `type: radio`, will load the `radio.blade.php` view.

-Sometimes you may want to load a different view for a field.
-In this example, we want to display a fancy radio button group.
-Simply create a `subscription.blade.php` view within the theme's `fields` folder to autoload your custom view.
+Sometimes you may want to load a different view for a given field, like a fancy radio button group for selecting a subscription.
+Field views are autoloaded by the field's handle.
+In this example, you can simply create a `subscription.blade.php` view under the theme's `fields` folder to autoload your custom view.

-You may also manually override a field's view by adding `view: {the_name_of_the_view}` to the config in the blueprint.
+You may also manually override a field's view by adding `view: {the_name_of_the_view}` to the field's config in the blueprint.

 ## Components